hathibelagal-dev/instantpolyglot/docs/eng/Norwegian_Nynorsk.md

 # Norwegian Nynorsk

-Nynorsk, meaning "New Norwegian," is one of the two official written standards of the Norwegian language, alongside Bokmål.
+Nynorsk, meaning “New Norwegian,” is one of the two official written standards of the Norwegian language, alongside Bokmål.
 It was developed in the mid-19th century by Ivar Aasen as a written standard based on rural Norwegian dialects, in contrast to the Danish-influenced Bokmål.
 Today, Nynorsk is used by about 10-15% of Norway's population as their primary written form.

 ## Alphabet and Pronunciation